Alex Verdugo Player Props: Red Sox vs. Rays

 - Verdugo leads Boston with a slugging percentage of .447, fueled by 22 extra-base hits.

-- Among the qualified hitters in MLB, he ranks 31st in batting average, 28th in on-base percentage, and 69th in slugging.
+- He ranks 28th in batting average, 29th in on base percentage, and 70th in slugging among the qualifying hitters in MLB play.

 - He has hit a long ball in 9.6% of his games this season, and 2.1% of his chances at the plate.

-- In 30.8% of his games this year, Verdugo has notched at least one RBI.
-In four of those games (7.7%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.
+- Verdugo has had at least one RBI in 30.8% of his games this year (16 of 52), with more than one RBI four times (7.7%).
+He has also accounted for three or more of his team's runs in one contest.

-- He has scored a run in 32 games this year, with multiple runs six times.
+- He has scored in 32 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.